gcorsiglia/udacityfeedreadertesting/README.md

 # Feed Reader Testing

 In this project I was given a web-based application that reads RSS feeds.
-The previous developer never finished writing all the necessary test suites for the application.
+The previous developer never finished writing all the necessary unit tests for the application.
 I used Jasmine to write a number of tests against the pre-existing application.
 These tested the underlying business logic of the application as well as the event handling and DOM manipulation.
 This is the fourth project in the [Udacity Front-end Development Nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).

 ## How to View the Test